-This week – boyfriends who ‘forget’ your anniversary, texting 200 times a day and when you move somewhere new and struggle to make friends.
+In this edition, boyfriends who ‘forget’ your anniversary and call you a crybaby, texting 200 times a day and when you move somewhere new and struggle to make friends.
 My boyfriend won’t talk to me, you say?
-Find my advice in this week’s problem page.
+Here’s my advice.

 In this edition:-